-Making Space is led by trained volunteers across Bath and North East Somerset, Bristol, North Somerset, Gloucestershire and South Gloucestershire.
+Making Space is led by trained volunteers in Bristol.
 We only support home owners and private tenants and due to the high demand and volunteer nature of the service we can’t support individuals with either complex or low level hoarding tendencies.

 How to make a referral

 - Referral assessment form

 - Information leaflet for referrers (to be posted)

 - Clutter image rating scale